ekruskal/dsp/03-command_line.md

     So for example, let's say I had a text file temp.txt.
 Written in this textfile are the words newfile1, newfile2, newfile3 on seperate lines.
 Now suppose I wanted to use the command line to take the contents of temp.txt, and create new text files newfile1.txt, newfile2.txt, and newfile3.txt.
-The first thing I would try would be $cat temp.txt | touch.
+The first thing I would try would be

+    $cat temp.txt | touch

     But this pops up an error, because touch can only take in a file name, not standard input.
 So instead I would have to use

-    $cat temp.txt | xargs touch.
+    $cat temp.txt | xargs touch

     This would get me the desired results.

 ---